Terms of Service

 3. Agency-internal instrument execution:Electronic execution and dispatch of agency-internal instruments — including marketing schedules, condition satisfaction and waiver notices, vendor update reports, multiple-offer notifications, and commission tax invoices — under the principal's pre-authorised scope, without per-document approval.

-4. Communication: Sending automated notifications, chasing condition deadlines, dispatching vendor updates, and — where enabled for the Agency — handling inbound buyer inquiries via Voice AI.
+4. Communication: Sending automated notifications, chasing condition deadlines, dispatching vendor updates, and — where enabled for the Agency — handling inbound buyer enquiries via Voice AI.

 4.3 Limits of Delegation